For better or for worse, there is a lot of information out there about life insurance.

 The exact reasoning for all of this will be provided in a separate, more detailed article on this topic.
-And the calculation isn’t necessarily complicated, but it can be hard to gather and group all the information needed.
-Savology will interpret all of that for you when you create a free financial plan.
+The calculation isn’t necessarily complicated, but it can be hard to gather and group all the information needed.
+Savology does this work for you when you create a free financial plan.

 - Start with $40,000 to cover funeral and probate